Tag: Penalty Kill

 Key Takeaways

-• Defensive structure and discipline are essential.
+• Defensive structure is critical

 Vancouver Canucks 3-5 Winnipeg Jets | IHM Game Recap